Description »

 Flexible skating locations ensure access to the best ice conditions

 Ice conditions change regularly - your guide will know where the ice is best on a particular day.
-From your base at local hostel accommodation, you will head out each day to the most suitable area for your trip skating tour.
+From your base at local hostel or hotel accommodation, you will head out each day to the most suitable area for your trip skating tour.

 Depending on the location of the best ice, you may be exploring networks of frozen lakes or even skating on the frozen archipelago waters of the Baltic sea!